 Follow these 8 tips for healthy nails this holiday season and you’ll be sure to dazzle your family, friends and guests at your next holiday party!

 We are very excited to announce that Dr. Anna Hare is joining Oregon Dermatology and Research Center and Phoebe Rich Dermatology as a provider.
 She will be involved with both the clinic and clinical trials.

-Prior to medical school, Dr. Hare worked as a medical assistant with Dr. Rich, at an environmental non-profit in Washington D.C., and on HIV research in Boston at Brigham and Women’s Hospital, an interest that she continued in medical school working in Durban, South Africa at McCord Hospital.
+Prior to medical school, Dr. Hare worked as a medical assistant with Dr. Rich and at an environmental non-profit in Washington D.C.
+She also worked on HIV research in Boston at Brigham and Women’s Hospital, an interest that she continued in medical school while working in Durban, South Africa at McCord Hospital.
 In her free time, Dr. Hare enjoys gardening, traveling, and being active outdoors.
 Depending on the season, you may find her skiing, biking, kiteboarding, or hiking with her rescue dog, Rue.

 Dr. Hare is currently accepting patients!